Claire's Camera

 Claire's Camera (La caméra de Claire) is a 2017 drama film written, produced, and directed by Hong Sang-soo and starring Isabelle Huppert and Kim Min-hee.
-It was shown in the Special Screening section of the 2017 Cannes Film Festival and released in France on 7 March 2018.
+The film had its world premiere in the Special Screening section of the Cannes Film Festival on 21 May 2017.
+It was released in France on 7 March 2018 and in South Korean on 25 April 2018.

 Plot

 While working for a Korean film distribution company at the Cannes Film Festival, Jeon Man-hee is pressured to quit her job after her boss, Nam Yang-hye, tells her that she no longer trusts Man-hee, refusing to elaborate on why she feels this way.
 In fact, the firing took place because she had sex with director So Wan-soo during the festival.
 Man-hee decides to remain in Cannes for the time being.

-Claire, a French teacher who has traveled to Cannes with a friend to attend a screening of her film, has a chance encounter with Director So at a cafe.
+Claire, a Parisian music teacher who has travelled to Cannes with a friend to attend a screening of the latter's film, has a chance encounter with So at a café.
 She brings him to a local library and teaches him to recite a French poem.
 Although not a professional artist, Claire is an avid photographer who takes photos with her instant camera.
 While at dinner with So and Yang-hye, she shares her photos, including a photo she took earlier the same day of Man-hee.
 So and Yang-hye are confused at the circumstances of the photo, particularly why Man-hee is wearing more makeup than usual.
-Later, after Claire has left, it is revealed that So and Yang-hye have a romantic relationship, possibly contributing to Man-hee’s firing.
+After Claire has left, it is revealed that So and Yang-hye have a romantic relationship, possibly contributing to Man-hee's firing.
 So ends the relationship, claiming that he wants to ensure that their business relationship is not jeopardized.

 Later, Claire meets Man-hee after taking her photo at the beach.
 During their conversation, Claire mentions that she has never eaten Korean food; Man-hee offers to cook for her.
-Man-hee brings Claire back to the apartment hotel she is staying at with her coworkers, where they share a meal.
-Claire shares about her encounter with So and Yang-hye, leading Man-hee to understand the circumstances of her dismissal.
+Man-hee brings Claire back to the apartment hotel she is staying at with her co-workers, where they share a meal prepared by her roommate.
+Claire discusses her encounter with So and Yang-hye, leading Man-hee to understand the circumstances of her dismissal.

-Man-hee again meets So by chance at a hotel, who accosts her for her clothing.
-Claire, who is also there, takes a photo of Man-hee, upsetting her.
-Man-hee later brings Claire to the cafe where her firing took place.
-Claire takes a photo of Man-hee, telling her that she takes photos because the only way to change things is to “look at everything again, very slowly.”
-Claire shares with Man-hee about the death of her boyfriend months prior.
-Yang-hye comes to Man-hee’s apartment to meet with her.
-While their conversation is not depicted, Man-hee is seen back at work.
+Man-hee runs into So on the terrace of a hotel, whereupon he accuses her of seeking male attention by wearing short shorts.
+Shortly afterwards, Claire, who is also there, takes a photo of Man-hee, further upsetting her.
+Man-hee later brings Claire to the café where her firing took place.
+Claire takes a photo of Man-hee, telling her that she takes photos because the only way to change things is to "look at everything again, very slowly".
+Claire tells Man-hee about the death of her boyfriend months prior.
+Man-hee receives a text message from Yang-hye, who is waiting outside Man-hee's place to talk to her.
+While their conversation is not depicted, Man-hee is seen back at work taping boxes.